-There are many common elements between a design system and software development.
+There are many common elements between a design system and custom software development.
 Still, the main difference is that the former focuses on the broader system, and the latter focuses on individual pieces of software.If your company doesn’t have enough resources for system design implementation, outsourcing of system design can be a right solution.

 What is system design?

 The system design in software development company is defining system elements such as architecture, modules, interfaces and data to meet the specific needs and requirements of a starting business or any industry by designing a system that works well is called Systems Engineering.

 This establishes a practical and progressive approach to presenting the system.
 This process is systematic and considers all the necessary details of the system that needs to be developed.
 The process begins with the system architecture and ends with data management and transmission to the system.
 These designs then coincide with systems analysis, systems engineering, and systems architecture.

 There are different types of system design

 The system’s logical design is prepared with a level of detail that actually communicates the flow of information and information about the system.
 It is an abstract representation of the data flow, inputs and outputs of the system.
 It explains sources, destinations, data stores, and data flow in a process that meets user needs.

 When preparing the system’s logical design, the systems analyst determines the user’s needs at a level of detail that actually determines the flow of information to and from the system, as well as the required data sources.
 Data flow diagram, ER diagram modelling is used.